Trump Loyalists Act Like Members Of Mafia, Says President's Biographer

 — Raw Story (@RawStory) November 26, 2018

 Trump loyalists, D’Antonio claims, talk and act like members of the mafia.
-In the Sicilian mafia, much like in the Trump administration according to the writer, loyalty is appreciated and perceived as invaluable.
+In the Sicilian mafia, much like in the Trump administration, loyalty is appreciated and perceived as invaluable, according to the writer.
 And much like the infamous Sicilian mafia, the administration has a hierarchical structure.

 “They are people who have identified themselves as almost loyal captains.
 You know, in the mafia structure, they would be capos.
 And the way that they talk is sort of in a mafia style, talking about loyalty being the most important thing and when you signed on indicates how valuable you are.”

-D’Antonio concluded that Lewandowski and Bossie’s mafia-like behavior appears to be paying off, since the two Trump loyalists have — the journalist claims — managed to land an interview with the president, which means that he is likely to endorse and promote their book.
+D’Antonio concluded that Lewandowski and Bossie’s mafia-like behavior appears to be paying off, since the two Trump loyalists have managed to land an interview with the president, which means that he is likely to endorse and promote their book, the journalist claims.